Going on a working holiday to New Zealand? Awesome! One of your next steps will be to think about travel insurance.

 Research travel insurance carefully

-Here are some things to keep in mind when searching for working holiday insurance for New Zealand:
+Here are some things to keep in mind when searching for the best working holiday insurance for New Zealand:

 - Firstly, most travel insurers are aimed at people who go on holiday a couple of times a year.
 You will need something that covers a lot longer.
 Often these policies are advertised as ‘Backpacker’ or ‘Traveller’

 - Another thing to look for in the small print is whether you can fly to New Zealand on a one-way flight.
 Again, many companies will not cover a trip with you leaving your home country without a return flight.

 - Planning to do some ‘extreme’ activities such as skiing/snowboarding, bungy jumping, skydiving, rafting?
 Then you will need to make sure they are also covered in your working holiday insurance for New Zealand